Estimate Time4 min

 Find ways to cut spending

-• Look for deals at the grocery store and create meal plans from what's on sale.
+• Looking for deals at the grocery store.

 Make your savings a little hard to access

 Keep money earmarked for your vacation or other short-term goals separate from your daily spending money and your emergency savings.
-Setting your short-term savings apart from your emergency savings could help reinforce the idea that you need distinct buckets for distinct goals: Your short-term savings are for one purpose and your emergency savings are for another.
+Setting your vacation fund apart could help reinforce the idea that you need distinct buckets for distinct goals.
+Your vacation fund is for one purpose and your daily spending and emergency savings are for another.

 Make saving a habit

-Once you've reached your savings goal and are ready to travel, make sure to check out Fidelity Smart MoneySM: How to save money on travel to stretch your vacation dollars even further!
+Once you've reached your savings goal and are ready to travel, make sure to read Fidelity Smart MoneySM: How to save money on travel to stretch your vacation dollars even further!

 Pay bills.
 Track spending.
 Pay $0 in account fees.